koonerts/algo/docs/algo-templates.md

 ## 17. Dijkstra's Algorithm

-A greedy algorithm for finding the shortest path in a weighted graph.
+A greedy algorithm FOR finding the shortest path in a weighted graph.

 **When to use**: